 Finding of study included thirty farmers, 84% from rural areas.
 Before the outbreak, a fish farmer's typical weekly catch ranged from 690 to 170 kg.
 Fish sale decreased to 135 kg/week during the moment of lockdown.
 The weekly fish sales were reported at 394.7145.9 kg, which is still below pre-COVID levels.
 Participants, particularly dealers, claimed that they were the ones who were most negatively impacted by movement restrictions.
 The sales in both urban and rural areas fell precipitously.
 Prior to the pandemic, a fish vendor would sell an average of 25.9 13.6 kg per day in an urban setting versus 94.4 91.8 kg per day in a rural situation.
-This sales substantially reduced during the pandemic; for urban and rural dealers, the documented sales were 14 and 8 kg/day and 41 and 44 kg/day correspondingly.
+These sales substantially reduced during the pandemic; for urban and rural dealers, the documented sales were 14 and 8 kg/day and 41 and 44 kg/day correspondingly.
 Sales volumes of 27.5-14.2 kg/ day in urban areas and 74.3-76.3 kg/ day in the rural areas of Chattogram district were seen compared to shutdown times.

 The authors explored that sellers of fish assert that fish sales have considerably decreased throughout the pandemic.
 Fish auctioneers likely needed to deliver more fish to wholesalers and traders and as consequences, their daily fish sales quantity decreased from 144 kg to 64 kg.
 Fish auction for retailers fell down sharply than for the wholesalers.

 The research also looked for trends in the sales of fish at three different super stores.
 Less fish was sold throughout the epidemic than before COVID.
 After the shutdown, sales increased due to the company starting to sell online and offering home delivery as an option.
 Nearly all of the 278 participants in the research claimed that the pandemic had a detrimental impact on their income in both urban and rural areas.
 Fish auctioneers typically made 2912.91637.5 BDT per day, but during the shutdown, that amount fell to 1464.81123.5 BDT.
 Although there was a regular supply of fish, the respondents asserted that a lack of regular dealers and clients was to blame for the reduction in daily income.
-Because of their limited mobility, They were unable to transfer the fish to far-off places, reducing amount of fishes, targeted people could purchase from the aquaculture cultivators.
+Because of their limited mobility, they were unable to transfer the fish to far-off places, reducing number of fishes, targeted people could purchase from the aquaculture cultivators.
 After the ended of lockdown, but continuation of pandemic situation their regular each day proceeds estimated at 2300 BDT to 890 BDT.